carbon-language/carbon-lang/toolchain/README.md

 [DiagnosticEmitters](diagnostics/diagnostic_emitter.h) handle the main formatting of a message.
-It's parameterized on a location type, for which a DiagnosticLocationTranslator must be provided that can translate the location type into a standardized DiagnosticLocation of file, line, and column.
+It's parameterized on a location type, for which a `DiagnosticLocationTranslator` must be provided that can translate the location type into a standardized `DiagnosticLocation` of file, line, and column.

-When emitting, the resulting formatted message is passed to a DiagnosticConsumer.
+When emitting, the resulting formatted message is passed to a `DiagnosticConsumer`.

 ### DiagnosticConsumers